PyAV-Org/PyAV/docs/cookbook/basics.rst

 Remuxing
 --------

-Remuxing is copying audio/video data from one container to the other without transcoding it.
+Remuxing is copying audio/video data from one container to the other without transcoding.
 By doing so, the data does not suffer any generational loss, and is the full quality that it was in the source container.

 .. literalinclude:: ../../examples/basics/remux.py